World's Best (and Easiest!) Yeast Roll Recipe

 Once the water has become warm (not hot) add the yeast to this mixture, and stir until the yeast has turned the water a creamy color -- usually, about 4 minutes.

 Add the egg, salt and flour.
 Stir it all together with a wooden spoon.
-Once everything is incorporated, I stir it all vigorously to make sure that the softened shortening gets distributed fully throughout the (very very very soft dough.)
+Once everything is incorporated, I stir it vigorously to make sure the softened shortening is distributed fully throughout the (very very very soft dough.)

 Put the bowl in a warm place and let it double in bulk.
 How long will this take?
 Depends on the heat of your kitchen, of course.
-If it's summer, I just put it on the counter.
-If it's winter, I put it near my oven so it will feel just a tad of the heat as I'm cooking the rest of the meal.
+If it's summer, I put it on the counter.
+If it's winter, I put it near my oven so they will rise from the heat as I cook the rest of the meal.

+Having trouble getting your dough to rise?
 Here's an easy tip: bring a pan of water to the boil, then put it into the lowest rack of your (cold) oven.
-Put the bowl on the top rack, and close the oven door.
+Put the bowl of dough on the top rack, and close the oven door.
 It will double in about an hour.

-Once they have doubled, then you'll spoon the dough into a muffin tin that has been sprayed with cooking spray.
-YES, you just spoon the dough into the holes.
-I fill the holes nearly to the top, and this recipe makes one dozen rolls.
+Once the rolls have doubled, spoon the dough into a muffin tin that has been sprayed with cooking spray.
+YES, you just spoon in the dough.
+I fill the holes nearly to the top.

 It will feel odd spooning dough into your muffin tin.
 You'll think: this dough is too soft to make bread!
 But.. just continue following these directions, okay?
 There's no kneading of any kind.